aafent/FAST.FBasic/FAST.FBasicInterpreter/Documents/FBasicManual.md

 ### SQL Data Provider

-SQL Data provider is designed to provide data collections based on a SQL statement and handle it as a readonly cursor.
+SQL Data provider is designed to provide data collections based on a SQL statement and handle it as a read only cursor.
+To active it add the library: _FBasicSQLDataAdapter_.
 Adding the following extensions to the language:

 *   Statements: CURSOR
 *   Functions: SQL